Earth Law Center works to transform the law to recognize and protect nature’s inherent rights to exist, thrive and evolve.

 Co-organized and served as Co-Prosecutor at the Third International Rights of Nature Tribunal held in Paris December 2015.

-With Yale Law School, created and released a report highlighting 100 cases of co-violations (activities giving rise to both nature's and human rights violations) worldwide: Fighting for Our Shared Future: Protecting Human Rights and Nature's Rights.
+With Yale Law School, created and released a report highlighting 100 cases of co-violations of both nature's and human rights worldwide: Fighting for Our Shared Future: Protecting Human Rights and Nature's Rights.

 Co-drafted and ensured passage of Santa Monica’s “Sustainability Rights Ordinance,” the West Coast’s first “rights of nature” law